danyjoudi123-dev/python-exercises/README.md

 # Python Exercises

-This repository is a collection of Python learning exercises and mini-projects created while practicing programming fundamentals.
+This repository is a collection of Python learning exercises and mini-projects created while practising programming fundamentals.

 ## About